 10.2.
-Example 2
+Example 2 (Blending and scheduling with limited production)

-Example 2 addresses the original scheduling and blending example provided by ABB.
-Preferred product recipes found in example 1 were used as the initial solution for the proposed iterative procedure.
+In Example 2 preferred product recipes found in Example 1 were used as the initial solution for the proposed iterative MILP-based procedure.
 Despite using linear approximations, the proposed MILP model was capable of finding in just one iteration the same solution generated by nonlinear optimization tools.
-However, although the discrete and continuous time representations obtained the same profit in terms of component cost and product value (1,611.21 \$), the continuous time representation is able to find a schedule that operates the blenders at full capacity for 2.67 days less than the discrete time representation, which can significantly reduce the total operating cost.
-Product schedules based on a discrete and continuous time representation are reported in Tables 6 and 7, respectively.
-The inventory evolution of components through the scheduling horizon is shown in Figure
+However, although the discrete and continuous time representations obtained the same profit in terms of component cost and product value (1,611,210 \$), the continuous time representation is able to find a schedule that operates the blenders at full capacity for 2.67 days less than the discrete time representation, which can significantly reduce the total operating cost.
+Product schedules based on a discrete and continuous time representations are shown in Figure 6.
+As shown in Table 14, the discrete time formulation involves 679 constraints, 9 binary variables, and 757 continuous variables.
+The continuous time formulation comprises 832 constraints, 9 binary variables, and 841 continuous variables.
+Both models were solved in 0.26 s.